Skip to main content

 • Internal search query tracking showing how responses are generated

-• Advanced citation processing and source attribution
+• Citation processing and source attribution

 6th November 2025

-• Brand Tracking: Monitor brand references across ChatGPT responses
+• Brand tracking: Monitor brand references across ChatGPT responses

-• Concept Analysis: Extract named entities for semantic analysis
+• Concept analysis: Extract named entities for semantic analysis

-• Content Classification: Categorize response content based on extracted entities
+• Content classification: Categorize response content based on extracted entities

 Each entity includes: